Au - SiO2 - Au GIF Creation Notes

 So, in all, the python script looks like this.

-mayavi_image_creator.py ```python from mayavi.api import OffScreenEngine from mayavi.sources.api import VTKXMLFileReader from mayavi.modules.contour_grid_plane import ContourGridPlane # Create the MayaVi engine and start it. engine = OffScreenEngine() engine.start() scene = engine.new_scene() # Read in VTK file and add as source reader = VTKXMLFileReader() reader.initialize("Esq_1.vtr") engine.add_source(reader) # Add Surface Module ContourGridPlane = ContourGridPlane() engine.add_module(ContourGridPlane) ContourGridPlane.enable_contours = False ContourGridPlane.grid_plane.position = 180 module_manager = engine.scenes[0].children[0].children[0] module_manager.scalar_lut_manager.lut_mode = 'binary' module_manager.scalar_lut_manager.use_default_range = False module_manager.scalar_lut_manager.scalar_bar.position = [0.1 , 0.01] module_manager.scalar_lut_manager.scalar_bar.position2 = [0.8 , 0.17] module_manager.scalar_lut_manager.data_range = [ 0., 500.] # Move the camera scene.scene.x_minus_view() # Save scene to image file scene.scene.save_png("binary.png") ```
+```python from mayavi.api import OffScreenEngine from mayavi.sources.api import VTKXMLFileReader from mayavi.modules.contour_grid_plane import ContourGridPlane # Create the MayaVi engine and start it. engine = OffScreenEngine() engine.start() scene = engine.new_scene() # Read in VTK file and add as source reader = VTKXMLFileReader() reader.initialize("Esq_1.vtr") engine.add_source(reader) # Add Surface Module ContourGridPlane = ContourGridPlane() engine.add_module(ContourGridPlane) ContourGridPlane.enable_contours = False ContourGridPlane.grid_plane.position = 180 module_manager = engine.scenes[0].children[0].children[0] module_manager.scalar_lut_manager.lut_mode = 'binary' module_manager.scalar_lut_manager.use_default_range = False module_manager.scalar_lut_manager.scalar_bar.position = [0.1 , 0.01] module_manager.scalar_lut_manager.scalar_bar.position2 = [0.8 , 0.17] module_manager.scalar_lut_manager.data_range = [ 0., 500.] # Move the camera scene.scene.x_minus_view() # Save scene to image file scene.scene.save_png("binary.png") ```HPC Phase

 File Structure

-All of the lamxxx folders sit in the main job directory, where I placed the python script and the following shell script.
+folders sit in the main job directory, where I placed the python script and the following shell script.

 Shell Script

-Basically, this shell script opens each lamxxx folder, copies the python script, and runs the mayavi command.
-For the HPC, the module load openswr loads the necessary modules for mayavi.
+folder, copies the python script, and runs the mayavi command.
+For the HPC, the module load openswr

 #!/bin/bash